Master of Arts in Teaching in Science Education

 - Applicants should apply using the online application and pay the $45 nonrefundable application fee.
-The deadline date for application submission for this program to be eligible to start in Fall 2014 is Friday, August 1st, 2014.
+The deadline date for application submission for this program to be eligible to start in Spring 2016 is Thursday, October 1, 2015.

 - Send official transcripts from each and every institution that has awarded you college credit.
 This allows us to have the most accurate view of your academic history.
 Transcripts may be sent electronically through Docufide or E-scripts, or through postal mail sent to: Shippensburg University, Office of Graduate Admissions, 1871 Old Main Drive, Shippensburg PA 17257.